zibonbadi/liquidms/src/frontend/README.md

 INSTALLATION
 ------------

+1. Install PHP dependencies: `composer install`
-1. Copy this folder to where you wanna host your server.
+2. Copy this folder to where you wanna host your server.
-2. Create `config.yaml` to configure your server (see below)
+3. Create `config.yaml` to configure your server (see below)
-3. (optional: Configure your HTTP server using the local `.htaccess` or similar)
+4. (optional: Configure your HTTP server using the local `.htaccess` or similar)
-4. Profits :3
+5. Profits :3

 ### Sample `config.yaml`